damon-dev/Draw_Graph/README.md

 #Controls:

-Left Click on Empty -> Create New Node
+Left Click on Empty Space: Create New Node

-Left Click on Node  -> Move Node (delete if released out of boundaries)/Start Animation
+Left Click on Node: Move Node (delete if released out of boundaries)/Start specified Algorithm Animation

-Double Click Node   -> Edit Content
+Double Click Node: Edit Node Content

-Right Click on Node -> Create Edge (has to connect 2 different nodes)
+Right Click on Node: Create Edge (has to be dragged to a second node)

-Overlap 2 Edges     -> Delete Edge
+Overlap 2 Edges: Delete Edge

-Everything else is straightforward (I guess).